sahil-tgs/IIITN-Resell/README.md

 # IIITN-Resell
-A full stack E-commerse application
+A full stack E-commerse application for reselling items in college campus.